 With hindsight I’d give quids to have some 8mm footage of those days.
-Not just the lifestyle, but the look and feel of the time.
-It was the same time that William Eggleston was producing a body of photography that would become his signature work.
+It was the same time that William Eggleston was producing what would become his signature work.

 The hand stencils in this cave show a whole row of hands with the little finger missing; I was told by Fred Conway that it indicates the loss of a child.